altsheets/d3-animatelogo/README.md

 ## @questions
-As this is my first one, I might have chosen strange ways.
+As this is my first one, and my favorite language is Python, not JS ...
+I might have chosen strange ways.
-Also, I have already formulated some issues, please see the sourcecode of [animatelogo.html] and [animatelogo.js].
+Also, I have already formulated some issues, please see the sourcecode of [https://github.com/altsheets/d3-animatelogo/blob/master/animatelogo.html] and [https://github.com/altsheets/d3-animatelogo/blob/master/animatelogo.js].

 ## @dependencies
-Would be nice if *d3-transform* got a URL home, see issue https://github.com/trinary/d3-transform/issues/13 .
+Would be nice if *d3-transform* got a URL home, see issue [https://github.com/trinary/d3-transform/issues/13] .
 Until then:

     cd d3-animatelogo
     git clone https://github.com/trinary/d3-transform